-Assume we are installing IRAF for the first time on a DEC Alpha.
+Assume we are installing IRAF for the first time on a HP workstation.
 The IRAF directories will be located at /u3/iraf using a symbolic link /iraf to point to this location.
-We will configure only alpha binaries, locating the BIN directories in the directory /iraf/irafbin.
+The BIN directories will be located in the directory /iraf/irafbin.
 The local user commands will be placed in /usr/local/bin.
 We will be installing from a network distribution with the distribution files located in /scr0.